-A Traineeship is a Level 1 apprenticeship which can last up to 6 months, but is typically unpaid.
+A Traineeship is a Level 1 apprenticeship which can last up to 6 months and is typically unpaid.

 It is for 16-24-year olds who want to get a level 2 apprenticeship – or job – but who don’t yet have enough skills or experience to apply.